joroarMSFT/OfficeDocs-SharePoint-PowerShell/sharepoint/docs-conceptual/sharepoint-online/connect-sharepoint-online.md

 > [!VIDEO https://www.youtube.com/embed/TMzHAWEQjlk]

 > [!NOTE]
+> To get started using PowerShell to manage SharePoint Online, you need to install the SharePoint Online Management Shell and connect to SharePoint Online.

+1) officially, we support PowerShell 5
+2) To continue using PowerShell 7, use the -UseWindowsPowerShell flag.
+Note that this may cause compatibility issues, and some features might not function as expected
 > In order to run SharePoint Online PowerShell commands in a Windows PowerShell 7 console, you must import the SharePoint module using the -UseWindowsPowerShell parameter.
 ```powershell
 Import-Module Microsoft.Online.SharePoint.PowerShell -UseWindowsPowerShell